turnage/turnage.github.io/content/writing/2020-04-01-ideal-game-network-protocol.md

 methods, and allow the creation of independent streams.

 Another notable method is reliable unordered delivery.
-This is the best method for big data transfers that can’t be used until they are complete; it doesn’t matter which chunks of the map arrive in what order, they just all need to arrive to complete it.
+This is the best method for big data transfers that can’t be used until they are complete; for example it doesn’t matter which chunks of the map arrive in what order, they just all need to arrive to complete it.
 In practice libraries often expose this as “delivering arbitrarily large packets” and handle the fragmentation internally.
 A user would